 But also when it snows plates and pots.

 Different types of content demand different translation strategies.
 It’s not uncommon for businesses to try to get away with using a “free” machine translation solution like Google Translate.
 But do you want to trust a machine to pick your strategy?
 Not a good idea!
-Translation is about more than substitution.
+The translation is about more than substitution.
 If your content is at all complex, you need a professional to sort through these issues and make it understandable and accessible to your target audience.

 Choose the Right Translator